claudiogiu/Topic-Modeling-LDA-Model-Serving/README.md

   - Creates a Python virtual environment and installs all required dependencies.
   - Inizializes the `data/raw` and `data/processed` directories for source data ingestion and preprocessed data storage.
-  - Retrieves the **Topic Modeling for Research Articles** dataset, available at [this link](https://www.kaggle.com/datasets/blessondensil294/topic-modeling-for-research-articles), and stores it in the `data/raw` folder.
+  - Retrieves the **Topic Modeling for Research Articles** dataset, available at [this link](https://www.kaggle.com/datasets/blessondensil294/topic-modeling-for-research-articles).
   - Preprocesses textual data, trains the LDA model, and computes evaluation metrics to assess its performance.
-  - Builds the container image defined in the `Dockerfile` and launches the corresponding containerized model serving service.
+  - Builds the container image defined in the `Dockerfile` and launches the corresponding model serving service.

-**3.** **Access the API**
+**3.** **Interact with the API**

   Once the container is running, the API is accessible at: